Vir-Multiplicis/ai-frameworks/Epistemic Lattice Tethering (ELT)/README.md

 - All components are prompt and scaffolding-based, not native architecture
 - Context windows reset between sessions — no cross-session memory
 - Performance depends on operator exemplar quality
-- Fork-specific calibration is ongoing — IY and WFP are beta
+- Fork-specific calibration is ongoing — IY, WFP, and CVR are beta
 - Formal benchmarking is pending; current evidence is operator-led testing

 ---